Controlled strong coupling and absence of dark polaritons in microcavities with double quantum wells

-The relative contribution of DX, IX, and CM to the six lowest polariton states is shown in Fig.\,\ref{Fraction}.
+The relative contribution of DX, IX, and CM to the lowest five polariton states is shown in Fig.\,\ref{Fraction}\,(a).
 The ground state ($n=1$) has a small CM component -- the corresponding exciton state is detuned from the CM -- and demonstrates a DX-IX crossover typical for the exciton GS.
-Higher exciton states producing polariton modes $n=2$ to 6 are resonant to the CM and thus for some values of the EF demonstrate a considerable photon contribution.
-At the same time, they have hybrid DX-IX properties as is also clear from Fig.\,\ref{Fraction}.
-The maximum dipolariton effect is achieved for $n=3$ and $n=5$ states at around $F=12$\,kV/cm when the contribution of all three components is nearly the same ($\sim1/3$).
-However, increasing the IX component and consequently the polariton static dipole moment always leads to decreasing photon contribution, due to the decreased coupling to the CM.
-On the other hand, reducing the DX contribution while keeping the IX component constant also results in weak light-matter coupling and low contribution of the CM.
-In other words, an appreciable static dipole moment of the polariton is achievable only at the cost of a good balance between bright DX and dark IX.
+The first ($2s$) and higher excited exciton states producing polariton modes $n=2$ to 5 are resonant to the bare CM for some values of the EF (see Fig.\,\ref{Polarstate}) and thus demonstrate a considerable CM contribution.
+For example, state $n=2$ ($n=5$) follows closely the bare CM (dashed blue line in Fig.\,\ref{Polarstate}) at small (large) values of the EF which results in the dominant contribution of the CM to the polariton, as seen in Fig.\,\ref{Fraction}\,(a).
+Importantly, their excitonic part consists of IX and DX contributions of similar strength.
+The maximum dipolariton effect is achieved for states with $n=2,$\,3 and 5 at around $F=12.5$, 12, and 13.5\,kV/cm, respectively, when the contribution of all three components is nearly the same ($\sim1/3$).
+However, an appreciable static dipole moment of the polariton is achieved only together with an appreciable DX fraction.
+Varying the detuning can reduce the influence of $2s$ and higher exciton states, resulting in a ``darker'' polariton, but this always happens at the cost of a significant reduction of the exciton fraction, as demonstrated by Figs.\,S4 and S5 of the SM.